aims-cdas/medrec-hackathon-2019/git-github/README.md

 ```
 (The `-v` (`--verbose`) option is commonly used to also print remote addresses.)

-So that different teams' work does not produce merge conflicts, create a new  subdirectory to store your work (with a unique name!).

 ## Branches

 When you create or clone a Git repo, you usually start out in the `master` branch, which is the "public-facing" branch people will see when they visit your repository.
 Developers use [branches](https://git-scm.com/docs/git-branch) to experiment with changes, which can be discarded if fruitless or [merged](https://git-scm.com/docs/git-merge) if fruitful.